Ancient Greek philosophers first

 licensing requirements, without lessening safety standards.

-places to store the radioactive waste produced by nuclear plants and
+and places to store the radioactive waste produced by nuclear plants

-environment and people for very long periods of time.
+the environment and people for very long periods of time.

-power from fusion and are continuing their research.
+amounts of power from fusion and are continuing their research.

 Nuclear energy is energy in the